-The Compensation Committee has two members and met four times in fiscal year 2010.
+The Compensation Committee has two members and met four times in fiscal year 2011.
 The Compensation Committee is comprised solely of non-employee directors.
-Our board has determined that each member of our Compensation Committee meets the requirements for independence under the current requirements of Nasdaq.
+Our board has determined that each member of our Compensation Committee meets the requirements for independence under the applicable listing standards of Nasdaq.